• Skip to primary navigation

 Espresso is usually served in small cups, while Lungo is often served in larger cups.

-The final choice between the two comes down to personal preference.
+The final choice between the two comes down to personal preference - and an espresso vs double espresso comparison clarifies how intensity shifts with volume.

 Understanding these variations lets people find their preferred cup of joe.